Walk & Ferry: Copenhagen Highlights + Change of Guards Finale

 We’ll stop outside the enchanting Tivoli Gardens, one of the world’s oldest amusement parks, and we will share its fascinating history and its role in inspiring Walt Disney.

 Together, we’ll explore the history and importance of Christiansborg Palace, the seat of Danish democracy.
-I’ll reveal tales of kings, queens, and modern politics.
+We’ll uncover tales of kings, queens, and modern politics, and there’s a good chance we’ll also see the royal horses.

 We conclude this part of our tour at the iconic Black Diamond, a stunning piece of modern architecture that serves as a cultural and literary hub for Copenhagen.
 From here, we’ll continue our journey with a scenic ride on the harbor bus, offering unique views of the city from the water.